REAL ESTATE AGENT COSTS & WHERE TO FIND THE BEST

 IS YOUR REAL ESTATE AGENT COMPLIANT?

-3. How to find agents that diligently comply with the industry authorities.
+3. How to find real estate agents that diligently comply with the industry authorities.

 The REA has a database of licensed real estate agents that meet their licensing criteria.
 On the REA website you can find: